mozilla/connect-cachify/README.md

 # Cachify #
-The ``connect-cachify`` makes is super easy to have fantastic frontend caching behavior.
+``connect-cachify`` makes having proper browser cache and HTTP caching behavior for assets easier.

 It is a set of middlware, helpers, etc for Node.js express framework.

+This does not provide in-memory caching, middleware caching, or many other types of caching.
+Cashify is focused on reducing the number of HTTP requests to your web nodes.

 ## Installation ##